-We hereby consent to the inclusion in the Registration Statement on Post Effective Amendment #6 to Form S-1 (Registration Number 333-125942) and the related Prospectus of Chembio Diagnostics, Inc. of our report dated March 7, 2008 with respect to the consolidated balance sheet of Chembio Diagnostics, Inc. and Subsidiaries as of December 31, 2007 and the related consolidated statements of operations, changes in stockholders' equity and cash flows for the year ended December 31, 2007.
+We hereby consent to the incorporation by reference in Registration Statement No. 333-69460 and Registration Statement No. 333-141555 on Form S-8 of our report dated March 7, 2008 relating to the consolidated balance sheet of Chembio Diagnostics Inc. and Subsidiaries as of December 31, 2007 and the consolidated statement of operations, stockholders' equity and cash flow for the year ended December 31, 2007 appearing in this Annual Report on Form 10-K of Chembio Diagnostics, Inc. for the year ended December 31, 2008.